Ashley Whillans – CV

 - Whillans, A.V., Dunn, E.W., Smeets, P., Bekkers, R. Norton, M.I. (in press).
 Buying time promotes happiness.
 Proceedings of the National Academy of Science.

 - Whillans, A.V., *Hope, S., *Wylie, L., *Zhao, B., Souza, M.J. (in press).
-An intervention to improve student engagement and academic success at research focused universities.
+A cohort-based intervention improves student belonging and academic success at research focused universities.
 Teaching of Psychology.

 - Whillans, A.V. & Chen, F.S.
 (2017).
-When social media undermines social connection.
+Facebook undermines the social belonging of first-year students.
 Personality and Individual Differences.

 - Whillans, A.V., Seider, S.C., *Dwyer, R., *Chen, L., Novick, S., *Graminga, K.J., *Mitchell, B.A., Savalei, V., Dickerson, S.S., & Dunn, E.W.
 (2017).
 Does volunteering casually improve well-being?
 Comprehensive Results in Social Psychology.